- Leighton Crick

 Timber Talk: Are Timber Frames More Expensive?

 Ready to quit thinking to yourself: are timber frames more expensive?
 If that's the case, we've got you covered.
-Learn more about it right now.
+Click here to learn more about it.

 Did you know that wood is the only truly renewable construction material on the planet?
 But wood and timber frame construction, in particular, is far more than a renewable resource or “nice” building method.